 Clarksburg native and Florida State head football coach Jimbo Fisher has been announced as the keynote speaker at the Fairmont State Athletic Association (FSAA) Spring Scholarship Banquet.
 The banquet will be held on Saturday, April 28, at 5:30 p.m., in Gym 1 of the Falcon Center.
 Tickets are $50 and can be purchased from an FSAA member or by calling (304) 367-4220.
 Net proceeds help support athletic scholarships at Fairmont State.

 “Sustainable Justice” was the theme of the 2012 Academy of Criminal Justice Sciences conference, which took place in New York City from March 13-17.
 Thirteen students from Fairmont State University’s Alpha Phi Sigma group attended the conference.
 Alpha Phi Sigma is the national criminal justice honor society, which was recognized over 25 years ago by ACJS as the future of the organization and holds a conference in conjunction with ACJS every year.
 While Alpha Phi Sigma offers its own activities, the students are free to participate in any of the ACJS events.

 Fairmont State University student-athletes posted a graduation rate of 75 percent, according to the most recent data compiled by the NCAA.

 The Celebration of Ideas Lecture Series at Fairmont State University and Pierpont Community & Technical College brings nationally prominent speakers of diverse viewpoints to campus each fall and spring.
-The series continues at 7 p.m.
-Wednesday, March 7, in Colebank Hall Gym with Liz Murray, whose life story was the subject of the Lifetime Television movie “From Homeless to Harvard.”
+“Year of Wonders” by Geraldine Brooks was the selected work for the campus-wide Common Reading Project for 2011-2012.
+In culmination of that project, Brooks will speak at 7 p.m.
+Tuesday, April 3, in Colebank Hall Gym as part of the lecture series.